7korobi/memory-orm/README.md

  count | count | reduce +
  all | all | reduce +
  all, count | avg | all / count
- pow | pow | reduce *
+ all, count | variance | variance sample. all, count | sd | standard deviation. pow | pow | reduce *
  pow, count | avg | pow / count
  list | list | listup object ( key is not use )